-The Fund's fixed income investments are primarily in Canadian-issued instruments and are diversified among federal, provincial, corporate and other issuers.
-There were no significant concentrations of credit risk in the portfolio in either 2023 or 2022.
+The Fund's fixed income investments are primarily in Canadian-issued instruments.
+There were no significant concentrations of credit risk in the portfolio in either 2024 or 2023.

 (d) Interest rate risk:

 Interest rate risk is the risk that the market value of the Fund's investments will fluctuate due to changes in market interest rates.
 To properly manage the Fund's interest rate risk, appropriate guidelines on the weighting and duration for the bonds and other fixed income investments are set and monitored.
 The Fund's investments in fixed income securities is sensitive to interest rate movements.